 Replace <user> with the login name of your user.

 Once you change the permission, your ZSH history should be working now.

-In this guide, we have discussed the different ways that you can access and use your ZSH history.
-We have also covered some of the best practices for managing your history files.
+In this guide, we discussed how to access and use your ZSH history.
+We have also covered some best practices for managing your history files.

 By following the steps in this guide, you should be able to use your ZSH history more effectively.